How to watch 'Our America: Living While Black' wherever you stream

 HOW TO WATCH

-If you don't already have the ABC 7 Chicago app, here's what you need to know!
+If you don't already have the ABC7 Chicago streaming TV app, here's what you need to know!

 How to watch 'Our America: Living While Black' wherever you stream